upper waypoint

 Choose a meeting place beforehand in the event you get separated.
 You may also want to designate a friend who is not at the protest as someone you can check in with.

 Charge your phone.
-But some activist groups also recommend taking digital security measures, such as disabling the fingerprint unlock feature to prevent a police officer from forcing you to unlock the phone.
+However, some activist groups also recommend taking digital security measures, such as disabling the fingerprint unlock feature to prevent a police officer from forcing you to unlock the phone.
 Others also recommend turning off text preview on messages and using a more secure messaging app, such as Signal.

 Also, make sure that you can function without a phone.
 Consider writing down important phone numbers and keeping them with you.